Nearly one in three residents in New York’s 21st Congressional District rely on Medicaid, making it a crucial part of the healthcare system

 “In this North Country region, almost everything, every part of the health delivery system, is in danger — in danger of either having services contracted or sometimes just failing and disappearing,” he said.

 To that end, Rugge and other physicians and community leaders have formed the Healthcare Coalition for the North Country, a nonpartisan advocacy group designed to protect Medicaid and the people who depend on it.
-The coalition, which was formally announced at duel press conferences in Albany and Lake George Wednesday, has already attracted 170 members, with many more expressing interest.
+The coalition, which was formally announced at dual press conferences in Albany and Lake George Wednesday, has already attracted 170 members, with many more expressing interest.

 “What we’re concerned about is creating awareness on a nonpartisan basis of what the implications are of change, and what the role of Medicaid is for all of us,” Rugge said.

-Although the situation is fluid, House Republicans are searching for $880 billion to help pay for tax cuts proposed by President Donald Trump.
+Although the situation is fluid, House Republicans are searching for $880 billion to help pay for tax cuts proposed by Pres.
+Donald Trump.
 The nonpartisan Congressional Budget office estimates cuts, as most recently proposed, would cost 8.7 million people coverage over 10 years.

 The Adirondack Explorer thanks its advertising partners.
 Become one of them.